Bella Canvas 3413 vs 3001 & Comfort Colors: DTF Printing Comparison Guide

 - Concerns: The polyester content can scorch at standard cotton temperatures.
 Always test press first.
 The lighter fabric weight means the garment can shift during pressing — use a lint roller or adhesive spray to keep it in place.

-Comfort Colors 1717 Breakdown
+What Makes Comfort Colors 1717 Unique?

 Comfort Colors has carved out a distinct niche with its heavyweight, garment-dyed aesthetic.
 The 6.1 oz ring-spun cotton feels thick and substantial, and the garment-dye process gives each shirt a sun-washed, vintage look that appeals to the college, outdoor, and lifestyle markets.